-Status Description COMPLETED The prescription is completely dispensed (and completely administered, in a hospital setting).
-No more action is expected on this prescription.
-CANCELLED The prescription, which was ORDERED has been cancelled by the ordering provider 4 .
-DISCONTINUED The prescription is not carried out by the pharmacy for some specific reason. (e.g., after detection of an adverse issue by the pharmacist, and dialog with the prescriber, the final decision is made to abort this prescription, and possibly issue a new different one in replacement) SUSPENDED This status is useful in the hospital workflow: The prescription which was IN PROGRESS is held for a period of time, for some clinical (surgical procedure) or physical (patient temporary leave) reason.
-Dispense and administration of the medication to the patient are suspended, and are expected to be resumed at a later point.
-This is also the case when the validation Fails - in this case, the pharmaceutical advisor has checked the prescription and discovered some problems.
+Status Description DISCONTINUED The prescription is not carried out by the pharmacy for some specific reason. (e.g., after detection of an adverse issue by the pharmacist, and dialog with the prescriber, the final decision is made to abort this prescription, and possibly issue a new different one in replacement) SUSPENDED This status is useful in the hospital workflow: The prescription which was IN PROGRESS is held for a period of time, for some clinical (surgical procedure) or physical (patient temporary leave) reason.
+Dispense and administration of the medication to the patient is suspended, and is expected to be resumed at a later point.
+This is also the case when the validation fails - in this case, the pharmaceutical advisor has checked the prescription and discovered some problems.
 The prescription or prescription item is not ready to be dispensed.
 It also pertains to ambulatory workflow: Prescriptions can be held for a variety of reasons (prescriber advice, pending resolution of errors/changes) where it is anticipated that the prescription may be reactivated.

-The following diagrams show the major status transitions of a prescription in hospital and community subdomains:
+440 The following diagrams show the major status transitions of a prescription in hospital and community subdomains:

-Figure 2.1.5.1-1 State transitions of Medication Prescription (item) in the Hospital Pharmacy subdomain
+Figure 2.1.5.1-1: State transitions of Medication Prescription (item) in the Hospital Pharmacy subdomain